In this article we’ll examine what is arguably the most important ingredient in cake batter, flour.

 Each of those ingredients has an important role in the recipe.
 The flour and eggs form the structure of the cake with a network of proteins and starch.
 Butter and sugar provide flavor and moisture, but weaken the cake’s structure.

-So let’s look at what is arguably the most important ingredient in cake batter, flour.
-Specifically, wheat flour.
-Although the four ingredients of the quatre quarts are equal in weight, the flour has the greatest volume.
+Although the four ingredients of the original pound cake recipe are equal in weight, flour has the greatest volume.

 The cake crumb is a network of starch and protein interspersed with millions of tiny air bubbles.
 To learn lots of detailed information about the science of flour, and the composition of different flours, please visit the Baking Ingredients – Flour page.